tuckerweibell/recipe/src/components/EzPage/EzPage.md

 ### Option for white background

 Pages have gray backgrounds by default.
-You can give it a white background by passing in the optional `whiteBackground` prop.
+You can give them a white background by passing in the optional `whiteBackground` prop.

 ```jsx
 <EzPage whiteBackground>